 How long will it take?

 Specialise your studies in the area that interests you with our broad, multi-disciplinary approach to engineering.
-You’ll join more than 10,000 students benefiting from our work with employers and professional engineering institutions to ensure our curriculum is fit for purpose and reflects current practice.
+You’ll join over 10,000 students benefiting from our work with employers and professional engineering institutions to ensure our curriculum is fit for purpose and reflects current practice.

 Just a few of the reasons to study engineering with The Open University:

 New technologies, particularly nanotechnology, have created a demand for jobs.
-And graduates can find employment across a whole range of manufacturing and service industries, from food and fashion to construction and transport.
+Graduates can find employment across various manufacturing and service industries, from food and fashion to construction and transport.
 Engineering is also central to finding innovative and intelligent solutions to decarbonising infrastructure and moving to clean technologies.

-The OU could be the start to your career in:
+The OU could be the start of your career in:

 See our full list of Engineering modules